tracmo/open-tls-iot-client/README.md

 ### Example

-I took this project to build my smartphone-based garage door control.
+I took this project to build a smartphone-based garage door control.
 I could not find a good alternative so I decided to initiate a new one.

-This is the app I am using.
+This is the app screen.

 <img src="https://raw.githubusercontent.com/wiki/tracmo/open-tls-iot-client/images/app/app-main-screen-original.png" width="40%" alt="The app main screen"/>

-I built the remote control box with ESP32-PICO-MINI-02.
+The remote control box built with an ESP32-PICO-MINI-02 kit.

 <img src="https://raw.githubusercontent.com/wiki/tracmo/open-tls-iot-client/images/demos/final_box.png" width="60%" alt="The remote control box"/>

-This is a video to show how it was used.
+This is the video to demonstrate how it works.

 [![final testing](https://img.youtube.com/vi/s7u8p_ucmuI/0.jpg)](https://youtu.be/s7u8p_ucmuI "final testing")

 For more information, you can see [the full demo videos](https://github.com/tracmo/open-tls-iot-client/wiki/Demo).

 ### Contributors